 In accordance with Rule 5.1(d), Arizona Rules of Civil Procedure, a proposed form of order must accompany all civil motions (except Motions for Summary Judgment), applications, oppositions, and stipulations.
 The original proposed order must be in a format approved by the Clerk of the Court and electronically lodged with the assigned division at the time when of the filing the motion to which the order refers is filed, but, in any event, not fewer than 2 5 court days before any scheduled hearing regarding the proposed order.
 For motions or other requests for a ruling without a hearing, the original proposed order must be electronically lodged with the assigned division at the time of when filing the motion, application, opposition or stipulation is filed.

-Rule 2.3 Motions for Summary Judgment, Motions to Dismiss, Motion for Judgment on the Pleadings or other Dispositive or Partially Dispositive Motions
+Rule 2.3 Motions for Summary Judgment, Motions to Dismiss, Motion for Judgment on the Pleadings or other Dispositive or Partially Dispositive Motions.

 For cases not subject to the FASTAR Rules, Aall Motions for Summary Judgment, Motions to Dismiss, Motions for Judgment on the Pleadings and other dispositive or partially dispositive motions must be filed not less than 90 days before trial unless the Court orders a different date for filing such motions.